XRPLF/xrpl-dev-portal/docs/concepts/tokens/index.md

 Standard tokens are fungible: meaning, all units of that token are interchangeable and indistinguishable.
 Tokens can be used for [cross-currency payments](../payment-types/cross-currency-payments.md) and can be traded in the [decentralized exchange](decentralized-exchange/index.md).

-**Note:** Tokens on the XRP Ledger have also been called "IOUs" (as in [I-owe-you](https://en.wikipedia.org/wiki/IOU)) and "issued currencies" in the past.
-However, these terms are not preferred because they do not cover the full range of digital assets that XRP Ledger tokens can represent. <!-- STYLE_OVERRIDE: ious -->
+{% admonition type="info" name="Note" %}Tokens on the XRP Ledger have also been called "IOUs" (as in [I-owe-you](https://en.wikipedia.org/wiki/IOU)) and "issued currencies" in the past.
+However, these terms are not preferred because they do not cover the full range of digital assets that XRP Ledger tokens can represent. <!-- STYLE_OVERRIDE: ious -->{% /admonition %}

 Tokens can also be non-fungible.
 Non-fungible tokens (NFTs) serve to encode ownership of unique physical, non-physical, or purely digital goods, such as works of art or in-game items.